20 Things to Consider When Buying a Lawn Mower

 Lawn tractors automatically stop blade movement the instant you shift into reverse.
 To mow in reverse, you have to hold in a button the entire time you’re mowing in reverse or turn the key to the reverse position and then reposition the key when you want to move forward.
 We slightly prefer the button system, but both are inconvenient.

 Some models have a gas gauge you can check while driving, while others offer a see-through tank.
 The less expensive models require you to stop and lift the hood to check the fuel level.
-You’ll want to empty out the gas in your lawn tractor before winter, and be sure to check out these other crucial winterizing tips.
+You’ll also want to be sure to empty out the gas in your lawn tractor before winter.

 Rear-Engine Riding Mowers